-ECO 209 Money and Banking (3) A study of the nature and function of money and finance, this course outlines the institutional framework of the American financial system and describes and explains the special roles played within the system by financial institutions and markets.
-Topics include the risk and term structure of interest rates, debt and equity markets, financial structure, financial crisis, financial regulation, financial derivatives, and foreign exchange markets.
-Prerequisite: MAT 087 or 088 or equivalent.
+ECO 209 Money and Banking (3) A study of the nature and functions of money and finance, this course outlines the institutional framework of the American financial system, describes and explains the special roles played within the system by commercial banks and the Federal Reserve System, explores the interrelationships between the monetary sector and the rest of the economy and the ways in which monetary policy may be used to assist in the attainment of society's economic goals.
+Prerequisite: ECO 203 or Permission of Instructor.